 The Carnac Stones

 As with the construction of Stonehenge, it was a backbreaking task for the people responsible for the Carnac Stones.
 On the coast of Brittany, in northwestern France, there are over 3000 megalithic standing stones arranged in exacting lines and spread out over 12 kilometers (7.2 miles).
 The local myth explains them as a Roman legion on the march when the wizard Merlin turned them to stone.
 The identity of the Neolithic people who build them is unknown.
-[Every time I hear the word Carnac/Karnac I immediately flash on Johnny Carson and his routine of giving the answers to questions in sealed envelopes. :) ]

 The Bog Bodies

 Hundreds of these ancient bodies have been discovered buried around the northern wetlands of Europe.
 Researchers who inspected them have found tell-tale signs of torture and medieval foul play.
 These clues have led some to suspect that the dead were victims of ritual sacrifice.
 [I recall reading about an incident in England, I think in the 1800s, where a body was found in a bog and it was so well preserved that the locals believed it to be a recent murder which resulted in a police investigation.]

 The ancient Indus Valley people were India's oldest known civilization.
 Their bronze-age culture stretched from western India to Afghanistan with a population of over 5 million.
 Their abrupt decline rivaled that of the Mayans.
 Excavations in 1922 uncovered a culture that maintained a sophisticated sewage drainage system and immaculate bathrooms, but found no evidence of armies, slaves, social conflicts, or other vices prevalent in ancient societies.